kellyjwallace/cowlogdata/README.md

 ## functions
 <b>clflag</b><br>
-clflag is designed to identify any cowlog csv observation sheets that do may host scorer input errors.
-It flags csv files that do not include an END entry, that have fewer than entries, and that report negative time differences between entries.
+clflag is designed to identify any cowlog csv observation sheets that may hoave scorer input errors.
+It flags csv files that do not include an END entry, that have fewer than three entries, and that report negative time differences between entries.

 <b>cldata</b><br>
 cldata generates a summary dataframe based on individual cowlog csv observations.
 Additionaly it generates a list of zones dientified in the observations.